Technology & innovation

 The latest in on-board systems ensure that Airbus aircraft are more capable, provide even better performance and demonstrate the highest reliability.
 Its introduction of a higher hydraulic operating pressure at 5,000 psi. results in smaller and lighter hydraulic system equipment, as well as less hydraulic fluid on board.
 The application of variable frequency generators provides more power with less weight and lower maintenance costs, along with increased reliability and time-between-removals.

 Another innovation is the Airbus Brake to Vacate technology, which allows an aircraft to decelerate quickly and safely on landing while engaging the chosen runway exit at optimum conditions.
-Introduced as an option on the A380, it will be standard on the A350 XWB.
+Introduced as an option on the A380, it is now standard on the A350 XWB.